 - They should not be used at all in panic disorder.

 Antidepressants can help to relieve anxiety, as well as the depression for which they are usually prescribed.
 They usually take 2 to 4 weeks to work and have to be taken regularly to work properly.

 Beta-blockers in low doses can sometimes control the physical shaking of anxiety.
-They can be taken shortly before meeting people or before speaking in or having to perform.
+They can be taken shortly before meeting people or before speaking in public, or having to perform.

 - Herbal remedies

 Studies suggest that Valeriana officinalis ( valerian) does not seem to be helpful in anxiety, although Matricaria recutitat (German chamomile) and Melissa officinalis (lemon balm) 'show promise'.
 Piper methysticum (kava) does seem to be effective, but is currently banned in the UK because of worries that it can cause liver damage.

 The treatments that seem to work for the longest time are, in descending order

 Most children go through times when they feel very frightened about things.
 It's a normal part of growing up.

 For instance, a toddler will be very attached to their parents or the people who look after them.
 Separation from them, for any reason, can make them very anxious and upset.